jhundley9109/jsyncd/README.md

 ## Why?

 - Configure multiple apps to sync to various local and/or remote directories.
-- Goal to support MacOS, Windows, and Linux by using `Chokidar` as a unified file monitoring watcher.
+- Goal to support macOS, Windows, and Linux by using `Chokidar` as a unified file monitoring watcher.
 - More simple configuration options when compared to `Lsyncd`.
 - Better console output with color coded logging for ease of understanding when the program is not daemonized.